 98, or Windows

-Me, you can use the fdisk
+Me, you can use the fdisk utility

 to try to repair the Master Boot

 Record.
-When you use fdisk
+When you use fdisk with

-the mbr
+the mbr parameter,

 the Master Boot Record is